HERITAGE

 Wooden Boatmaking Fellowship

-AUTUMN on HVAR
+SPRING on HVAR

 On Hvar, the sea is livelihood, orientation, and calendar.
 The wooden boat tradition of the Adriatic is among the oldest in the Mediterranean.
 For centuries, the island's forests shaped its vessels — the gajeta, the leut, the topolino.
 Those craft configured the islander’s world: where to fish, the meaning of weather, danger and opportunity from across the water.